ankaAR/bestiario5e/_creatures/slithering-tracker.md

 ***Spider Climb.*** The slithering tracker can climb difficult surfaces, including upside down on ceilings, without needing to make an ability check.

-***Watery Stealth.*** While underwater, the slithering tracker has advantage on Dexterity (Stealth) checks made to hide, and it can take the Hide action as a bonus action.
+***Watery Stealth.*** Mientras está bajo el agua,the slithering tracker has advantage on Dexterity (Stealth) checks made to hide, and it can take the Hide action as a bonus action.

-### Acciones
+### Actions

 ***Slam.*** Melee Weapon Attack: +5 al ataque, alcance 5 pies, un objetivo.
 Impacto: 8 (1d10+3) bludgeoning damage.